 The most dramatic part of the hike comes with a 1,200 feet descent crossing the shoulder of Brandon Mountain between Ballydavid and Cloghane.
-The walk skirts the mountains of Slieve Mish which form a spine of 40 miles jutting out in the Atlantic Ocean.
+The walk skirts the mountains of Slieve Mish which form a spine of 40 miles jutting out into the Atlantic Ocean.

 The peninsula is littered with remains from the early Christian period, oratories, beehive huts, megalithic tombstones, monastic enclosures, high crosses, to name a few.
 Beautiful white sandy beaches, a temperate Gulf Stream climate and the profusion of strong colors in the flora – montbretia, fuchsia, purple loosestrife to name a few.
 A truly amazing spot and 40% of this walk can be made by road.

 The Sheeps Head Way starts in Bantry and takes you to the tip of the peninsula at Sheeps Head.
 The whole trail is 55 miles.

 Cork is a spectacularly beautiful place and therefore much visited by tourists and Irish people alike.
 However, this area is the least visited part of Cork which makes it truly idyllic.

 Along the walk, there are a couple of climbs but it is primarily a ridge and shoreline route.
 The terrain varies widely, making the walk a moderate rating.

 6.The Wicklow Way